 Any time a student misses class, she is expected to make up all the work she missed.
-Homework, projects, and classwork are due by the next class, and missed tests and quizzes must made up within one calendar week (see policy below).
+Homework, projects, and classwork are due by the next class, and missed tests and quizzes must made up within 5 school days.

-- When a student misses two or more class days in a row, the student is expected to initiate communication with her teacher and have all work completed in a time frame equal to the number of days missed. - Tests, quizzes, homework, projects, or classwork due on the day of an absence will be allowed to be made up regardless of when the assignment was made. - If teachers update grades on PowerSchool before the make-up work is turned in, a ZERO will be used as a placeholder until the assignment is turned in. - A student needs to present a doctor's note in order to make up and receive full credit for more than one test missed due to absence from school in a class during a semester. - Individual class policies, as specified in the class syllabus, may require a doctor's note in order for make-up work to be completed/accepted. - A student who is present for a test but was absent for a review before the test is still expected to take the test.
+- When a student misses class, the student is expected to check the agenda and learning targets on Teams and initiate communication with her teacher and have all work completed in a time frame equal to the number of days missed. - Tests, quizzes, homework, projects, or classwork due on the day of an absence will be allowed to be made up regardless of when the assignment was made. - If teachers update grades on PowerSchool before the makeup work is turned in, a ZERO will be used as a placeholder until the assignment is turned in. - A student needs to present a doctor's note in order to make up and receive full credit for more than one test missed due to absence from school in a class during a semester. - A student who is present for a test but was absent for a review before the test is still expected to take the test.